 For teachers/advisors there are over 30 sessions for continuing professional development as well as helping them support their students.

 For students there are a multitude of sessions looking at specific degree subjects, academic skills, wellbeing, support at higher education, student life and careers of the future, as well as information about applying to Russell Group universities, including Oxford and Cambridge.
-These are on during the school day and can be streamed live into lessons!

 There are also specific events for parents/carers including helping young people make choices about higher education, looking at the additional support available, degree apprenticeships and entering higher education as a mature student.
 Parents/carers are also welcome to attend any HeppFest sessions.